New Year's resolutions for expats

-Apps such as Duolingo and Babbel offer easy to follow courses that you can do in your own time, at your own pace.
-No one expects you to become fluent, but a few words or phrases here and there will not only help improve your language skills, but will go a long way when engaging with your neighbours.
+Apps such as Duolingo and Babbel offer easy-to-follow courses that you can do in your own time, at your own pace.
+No one expects you to become fluent, but a few words or phrases here and there will not only help improve your language skills but will go a long way when engaging with your neighbours.

 Leave your comfort zone

 There's so much to be gained in life when we step out of our comfort zones and embrace new experiences.
 Don't like the look of some of the local delicacies?
 Think paragliding looks far too scary?
 Try it.
-You may surprise yourself and actually enjoy it!
+You may surprise yourself and enjoy it!

 Connect with the community

 Volunteering is not only a great way as an expat to meet new people, but it's also an amazing way to give back to the community.
-Sign up to local initiatives to help do your bit for the community and feel good in the process.
+Sign up for local initiatives to help do your bit for the community and feel good in the process.
 There's nothing more rewarding than helping others.
 Unicef South Africa is a great starting place for those looking for available opportunities, as well as helpful volunteer resources.

 Gain new skills

 As new technology appears in the workforce, so does a need for relevant skills.
-With the Covid-19 pandemic resulting in greater numbers of people working more remotely, digital skills in particular are highly sought after.
+With the Covid-19 pandemic resulting in greater numbers of people working more remotely, digital skills, in particular, are highly sought after.
 Learning new skills can not only result in greater knowledge, but it can set you apart from other candidates in the workplace when it comes to job roles and promotions.

 I have resolved next year to work on my SEO and coding skills to help improve my blog.
 I also want to learn more about South African wine, and how to be self-sufficient from the land.